 While this could make managing your wallet easier, closing an account can also lower your available total credit and increase your credit utilization rate.

-Davies says the impact of closing an account depends on the credit scoring model.
+The impact of closing an account depends on the credit scoring model.
 For example, some credit-scoring models may consider the age of your oldest open account.
 If you close that account, your credit scores could drop.

 Managing your credit utilization rate can be a simple way to help improve and maintain your credit.
 Focus on both parts of the equation — your balance and your credit limit — and look for ways to decrease and maintain a low ratio for the best possible impact.